-During the 13 weeks ended August 4, 2018, the Company did not issue any performance-based stock awards.
-During the 26 weeks ended August 4, 2018, the Company issued 163 nonvested performance-based stock awards to employees at a weighted average grant date fair value of \$4.91 per share.
+During the 13 weeks ended November 3, 2018, the Company did not issue any performance-based stock awards.
+During the 39 weeks ended November 3, 2018, the Company issued 163 nonvested performance-based stock awards to employees at a weighted average grant date fair value of \$4.91 per share.
 The nonvested performance-based stock awards issued to employees vest over three years with one third vesting on each grant date anniversary.
 The number of shares issued was contingent on management achieving fiscal year 2018 performance targets for same store sales and gross margin.
 If minimum threshold performance targets are not achieved, no shares will vest.
-The maximum number of shares subject to the award is 326, and the "target" number of shares subject to the award is 163 as reported below.
-Following the end of the performance period (fiscal year 2018), the number of shares estimate the most likely outcome of the performance conditions to be achieved for the performance period.
+The maximum number of shares subject to the award is 326, and the "target" number of shares subject to the award is 326, and the "target" number of shares subject to the award is 326, and the shares subject to the award is 326, and the "target number of shares subject to the award is 326, and the shares eligible to vest, based on actual performance, will be fixed and vesting will then be subject to each employee's continued employment over the remaining service period.
+The issued shares estimate the most likely outcome of the performance conditions to be achieved for the performance period.
 If management's assessment of the most likely outcome of the levels of performance conditions to be achieved changes, the number of granted shares will be revised accordingly.

-During the 13 and 26 weeks ended July 29, 2017, the Company did not issue any nonvested performance-based stock awards to employees.
+During the 13 and 39 weeks ended October 28, 2017, the Company did not issue any nonvested performance-based stock awards to employees.